This recipe for chicken with Chinese mushrooms is so good and authentic; your guests will think it came from a Chinese restaurant!

 - Add the mushrooms and stir-fry another 2 or 3 minutes.

-Add the oyster sauce, dark & light soy sauce, rice wine or sherry, and the reserved mushroom liquid, and cornstarch mixture.
-Bring to a boil and stir-fry until the mushrooms are coated and the sauce has thickened (another 2 or three minutes).
+Add the oyster sauce, dark and light soy sauce, rice wine or sherry, the reserved mushroom liquid, and cornstarch mixture.
+Bring to a boil and stir-fry until the mushrooms are coated and the sauce has thickened (another 2 or 3 minutes).

 - Stir in the green onion.